Recruitment and Selection Procedure

 - the selection panel consists of trained panel members;

-- every panel member (including external panel members) complies with all relevant University policies and procedures; and
+- every panel member (including external panel members) complies with all relevant University policies and procedures including declaring any potential or perceived conflicts of interest; and

 - all recruitment and selection documentation is complete and accurate.